 And finally, watch your plosives (the “b” and “p” sounds), they can really mess with a a performance or recording.
 A quick way to control these is to move back slightly from the microphone or turn your head when hitting these sounds.

-And that’s that – the complete guide on how to sing louder.
+And that’s that.
 I hope it helped shed some light on this elusive subject.

 Remember, it’s about putting in the practice work.
 So that when you need to sing loud, you’re ready to hit those volumes without hurting your voice.

-Thanks for reading!
-Feel free to leave comments and questions below.
-And if you thought this was helpful, please share it on social media!
+Thanks for reading our guide on how to sing louder!
+If you thought this was helpful, please share it on social media!